iamroshel/phase-1-array-filter-method-lab/README.md

-# Using the Array Filter Method
+# Using the Array Filter Method c

 ## Learning Goals